hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

   * Name your organization.
 We recommend using the prefix  used to create the HCP Organization.
   * Click **Create an organization**

+or

+If you are using a pre-existing account:

+* Select your current organization at the bottom of the navigation menu
+* Click **Create new organization**

-10. When prompted to Create a workspace:
+1. When prompted to Create a workspace:

 - Select the **CLI-driven workflow**
 - Name the workspace anything you want to